ketonkakkar/ketonkakkar.github.io/resume.md

 **Small Craft Warnings**
 Publisher, September 2018---May 2019

-+ Curate, edit, and publish Swarthmore College’s oldest literary magazine
++ Curated, edited, and published Swarthmore College’s oldest literary magazine
 + Raised funding to regularly print in color, expanded the editorial board, and acquired an office

 ## Licenses